derek-dchu/awesome-note/java_concurrency.md

 * Reads and writes are atomic for all variables declared `volatile` (including long and double variables).

 ### `volatile` keyword
-* If an object is `volatile`, then all thread can read it, but only one thread can write.
 * If a thread modify a `volatile` object, this modification will be seen by all other threads immediately.
 * `volatile` should be used to safely publish immutable objects in a multi-threading environment.
 Declaring a field like `public volatile ImmutableObject foo` secures that all threads always see the currently available instance reference.